-c.
+- a.
+N = number of subjects in the specified group. - b. n1 = Number of subjects meeting the endpoint definition. - c.
 Total surveillance time in 1000 person-years for the given endpoint across all subjects within each group at risk for the endpoint.
-Time period for COVID-19 case accrual is from 7 days after Dose 2 to the end of the surveillance period.

-e.
-Confidence interval (CI) for VE is derived based on the Clopper and Pearson method adjusted for surveillance time.

-f.
-Subject who had 1 or more comorbidities that increase the risk of severe COVID-19 disease: defined as subjects who had at least one of the Charlson comorbidity index category or BMI $\geq$ 30 kg/m ( $\geq$ 16 Years of age) or BMI $\geq$ 95th percentile (12-15 Years of age).
+Time period for COVID-19 case accrual is from 7 days after Dose 2 to the end of the surveillance period. - d. n2 = Number of subjects at risk for the endpoint. - e.
+Confidence interval (CI) for VE is derived based on the Clopper and Pearson method adjusted for surveillance time. - f.
+Subject who had 1 or more comorbidities that increase the risk of severe COVID-19 disease: defined as subjects who had at least one of the Charlson comorbidity index category or BMI \geq 30 kg/m2 (\geq 16 Years of age) or BMI \geq 95th percentile (12-15 Years of age).